ccliver/certified-rancher-operator/README.md

 Infrastructure code and tooling to setup and work through labs from the Certified Rancher Operator course.

+These labs used [RKE](https://rancher.com/docs/rke/latest/en/installation/) and expect that you have an AWS access and secret key in your environment.

 ## Lab 1 Download and Install RKE
 `brew install rke`
+`brew switch rke 1.1.2`

 ## Lab 2 Create an RKE Configuration File